usaid-cs/yesterday-i-learned/random.md

 1. Loveseats are two-passenger couches.
 1. [Finnish people don't smalltalk.](http://www.bbc.com/travel/story/20181016-how-the-finnish-survive-without-small-talk) ["Speech is silver, silence is golden."](https://en.wiktionary.org/wiki/speech_is_silver,_silence_is_golden)
 1. ["Subsist"](https://www.merriam-webster.com/dictionary/subsist) is basically a mashup of "sustain" and "persist".
-1. Starbucks may appreciate it if [you call yourself Glarbstentenford](https://www.youtube.com/watch?v=u3CCo3X5yVA).
 1. There are [two common kinds of M.2 drives](https://www.online-tech-tips.com/computer-tips/sata-3-vs-m-2-vs-nvme-overview-and-comparison/) (M.2 being the shape and size): SATA (with two slits) and NVMe (with one slit).
 1. Travis once called his ridesharing app [Boob-er](https://www.gq.com/story/uber-cab-confessions?currentPage=1).
 1. Հայաստան, which is how Armenians write Armenia in Armenian, looks like how you write "minimum".